An Analysis of Initial Training Strategies for Exemplar-Free Class-Incremental Learning: Background

 Recent works propose to improve the learned representation by fine-tuning the model with a combination between cross-entropy loss and a self-supervised learning objective~\cite{fini2022self,tang2023kaizen}.
+Another recent trend in CIL is to use a pre-trained model as an efficient starting point for the incremental process~\cite{TIAN2023transfer,wu2022strong_pretrained}.
 The authors of~\cite{gallardo2021selfsup} explore the use of a fixed feature extractor pre-trained in a self-supervised way.
-Another recent trend in CIL is to use a pre-trained model as an efficient starting point for the incremental process~\cite{TIAN2023transfer,wu2022strong_pretrained}.
 The authors of~\cite{wang2022learning} also propose a method based on dynamic prompting.
 In~\cite{ostapenko22afoundation}, pre-trained models are used to propose a compute-low method with a replay of past training samples.
-Using a pre-trained feature extractor is also interesting for cases where training data is scarce, as in few-shot CIL~\cite{ahmad2022few}.
+From a practical perspective, using a pre-trained feature extractor is also interesting for cases where training data is scarce, as in few-shot CIL~\cite{ahmad2022few}.

 The present work proposes a comprehensive study of training strategies for the initial model, with a focus on the interaction of these methods with different EFCIL algorithms.
 We experiment with transformer-based and CNN architectures, in combination with fine-tuning-based and transfer-learning-based EFCIL algorithms.